MHaringa/insurancerating/docs/reference/check_overdispersion.md

 ## Value

-An object of class `"overdispersion"`, which is a list with elements:
+An object of class `"overdispersion_check"` and `"overdispersion"`, which is a list with elements:

-- chisq:
+- pearson_chisq:

   Pearson's chi-squared statistic.

-- ratio:
+- dispersion_ratio:

-  Dispersion ratio (chisq / residual df).
+  Dispersion ratio, calculated as Pearson's chi-squared statistic divided by residual degrees of freedom.

-- rdf:
+- residual_df:

   Residual degrees of freedom.

-- p:
+- p_value:

-  P-value from chi-squared test.
+  P-value from the chi-squared test.

+For backwards compatibility the object also contains the aliases `chisq`, `ratio`, `rdf`, and `p`.

 ## Details

+In Poisson claim frequency models, the variance is assumed to be equal to the mean.
+A dispersion ratio above 1 indicates that the observed variation is larger than expected under that assumption.
+In pricing work this can be a useful diagnostic signal for omitted heterogeneity, clustering, outliers, or model misspecification.
+It does not automatically mean that the model is unusable.

-- A dispersion ratio close to 1 indicates a good Poisson fit.
+- A dispersion ratio close to 1 is broadly consistent with the Poisson variance assumption.

-- A dispersion ratio \> 1 suggests overdispersion.
+- A dispersion ratio above 1 suggests overdispersion.

-- A p-value \< 0.05 indicates significant overdispersion.
+- A p-value below 0.05 indicates statistically significant overdispersion.

-- A dispersion ratio \> 2 usually means a more serious lack of fit (e.g. outliers or misspecified model).

 ## References